-The North Face Borealis offers the best value of any laptop backpack out there.
+The North Face Borealis offers the best value of all the laptop backpacks we tested.
 It is highly versatile with 28L of storage.
 Its new updates make it more functional and protective, at a lower price.
-Take it to work or on your next hike.
-This is one of our favorites.
+Take it to work or on your next hike — this is one of our favorites.

 The protection offered by the Borealis is reliable and trustworthy.
 It has a separate access compartment for the laptop that is soft, but not fleece-lined.
 It will fit any size of laptop up to 15 inches and is tight enough that a thinner tablet won't slide right down to the bottom.
-The compartment, when loaded down with other stuff is tight but will fit wider PCs as well as super thin MacBook Pros.
+When loaded down with other stuff, the compartment is tight but will fit wider PCs as well as super thin MacBook Pros.
 Our 15-inch MacBook Pro and 11-inch MacBook Air were both well protected in this backpack compartment.

-A backpack that earns top marks in this category typically will have a system to keep the laptop off the ground, with additional protection around the sides of the laptop.
-In addition, it should have thicker cushioning in these areas.
+A backpack that earns top marks in this category will typically have a system to keep the laptop off the ground, with additional protection around the sides of the laptop.
+Also, it should have thicker cushioning in these areas.
 The Borealis scores well here because it has all those things, minus the thicker cushioning.
-The backplate of the backpack features heavy cushioning that protects the computer if the backpack falls onto the back.
+The backplate of the pack features heavy cushioning that protects the computer if the backpack falls onto its back.

-This is a comfortable laptop backpack that can be worn all day.
+This model is a comfortable laptop backpack that you can wear all day.
 It offers an ergonomic fit with a variety of adjustments to ensure a nice fit.
-The backplate offers nice airflow offering utility as a hiking backpack or a great travel option.
+The backplate offers excellent airflow offering utility as a hiking backpack or a great travel option.
 The straps are thick, flexible, and comfortable on the shoulders.
 We also appreciate both the sternum and hip strap.

 As one of the most comfortable backpacks we've tested, we are happy to recommend it for all-day, anywhere use.
-The backpack straps are built with foam that has a built-in venting system integrated inside of it.
-The foam is flexible and lays flat on the shoulders, with its construction providing a nice and even weight distribution.
+The backpack straps feature foam that has a built-in venting system integrated inside of it.
+The foam is flexible and lays flat on the shoulders, with its construction providing an even weight distribution.
 The adjustable straps are spaced widely apart which offers both a unisex and versatile fit for those that are large to small.
-Affixed to the straps is a sternum strap that can be slide up and down on a built-in track.
+Affixed to the straps is a sternum strap that can be slid up and down on a built-in track.
 The track is long, which we like, giving you lots of options for weight distribution and fit.

-The integrated hip belt, which is hard to find on many laptop backpacks, adds versatility to this backpack.
+The integrated hip belt, which is hard to find on many laptop backpacks, adds versatility to this bag.
 Given its less techy and more outdoorsy design, it also functions nicely as a hiking backpack.
 The hip belt is pretty thin without additional padding and can be tucked away into the expandable water bottle holders if you don't want the straps flopping around when not in use.
-This is a comfortable laptop backpack that we would recommend for any situation where you might need a day pack.
+This model is a comfortable laptop backpack that we would recommend for any situation where you might need a daypack.

-Designed thoughtfully, we enjoy the 28L of storage that can be utilized completely.
+Designed thoughtfully, we enjoy the 28L of completely utilizable storage.
 From the back of the bag, it has one main laptop compartment, a large high volume pocket, one medium pocket (with organizational capabilities), and small easy to access outer pocket.
-Exterior storage includes two container vessels on either side of the backpack that we love and a bungee system that's been updated this year.
+Exterior storage includes two container vessels on either side of the backpack that we love and an updated bungee system.
 One cool feature is a little Velcro tab at the top of the laptop storage space, meaning that if you don't have a laptop inside, you can affix a hydration bladder to the inside if using it as a hiking pack.

 The laptop compartment, as mentioned above, fits laptops and tablets up to 15 inches in size.
 We would recommend only putting one computer into this compartment as there is no additional separation barrier to keep the computers from rubbing against each other.

-The small pocket in the front is lined with fleece material.
-We commonly used this to house our cell phone, keys (just because it's more accessible), and/or a pair of sunglasses.
+The small pocket in the front has a fleece material lining.
+We commonly used this to house our cell phone, keys (just because it's more accessible), or a pair of sunglasses.

-The water bottle holders are the most utilitarian that we've seen thus far.
+The water bottle holders are the most practical that we've seen thus far.
 Both are made up of expandable mesh that'll fit super wide bottles.
-In addition, when the bag is totally loaded up, they work just fine because of their expandable nature.
-A hard feature to find.
+Also, when the bag is loaded up, they work just fine because of their expandable nature — a hard feature to find.
 The bungee system is perfect for affixing a helmet or jacket that is too large to store inside of the backpack.

 Ease of Use

 The Borealis is a super simple backpack that is very easy to use.
 All the compartments are closed with big and easy to pull zippers.
 The main compartment zipper zips half the length of the main compartment, making finding items quite easy.
-There are several adjustments throughout the bag, that aren't too complex, that adds to its simplicity.
-We really like the separate computer compartment, as you don't have to dig through other stuff to get to it.
+Several adjustments throughout the bag aren't too complex, which adds to its simplicity.
+We like the separate computer compartment, as you don't have to dig through other stuff to get to it.

-In general, there is lots of storage with quite obvious utility.
-There aren't too many pockets, and the organizational options offered to make sense for the average person.
-We really enjoy the adjustable bungee system and water bottle holders that are incredibly functional and simple to use.
+In general, there is a lot of storage with quite obvious utility.
+There aren't too many pockets, and the organizational options make sense for the average person.
+We enjoy the adjustable bungee system and water bottle holders that are incredibly functional and simple to use.

 This backpack is not waterproof, but the fabric offers a good level of water resistance.
 In our shower tests, we put this bag under the nozzle for about one minute, agitating the fabric, to see if any water got inside.
 We also stood in the rain and specifically noted which compartments did and did not get wet.

-All the zippers protected by flap covers offered an amazing level of water protection.
-After a minute under a raging spray from the shower, and sitting in a pool of water, the front pocket was completely bone dry.
+All the zippers protected by flap covers offered a fantastic level of water protection.
+After a minute under a raging spray from the shower, and sitting in a pool of water, the front pocket was bone dry.
 The fabric held up from the spray, offering protection from rainstorms and the like.

 The zippers, like most backpacks, are a different story.
 When opening the medium compartment, we saw a big pool of water sitting at the bottom of the pocket, even though the material in the pocket seemed to be dry.
 Through the large main compartment, there were a few water drops along the length of the backpack but not much more than that.

-In the laptop compartment, we stuffed a cotton shirt, just to see if any moisture go in.
+In the laptop compartment, we stuffed a cotton shirt, to see if any moisture got in.
 Sadly, at the very bottom, there were a few drops of water.
 In reflection, it offers great water protection in the form of the fabric.
 The bottom is reinforced with a more water-resistant material, protecting it there.
 However, the seams and zippers aren't watertight.
-This could be remedied by adding more flaps over the zippers for enhanced protection.
+This issue could improve by adding more flaps over the zippers for enhanced protection.

-If you're into the outdoorsy look you may love this backpack.
-To be honest, it reminds us of a simple school bag and doesn't offer the hippest design.
+If you're into the outdoorsy look, you may love this backpack.
+It reminds us of a simple school bag and doesn't offer the hippest design.
 That said, it's still cute enough to wear around town and to work, but it doesn't make you look any cooler than you already are.

 As a versatile and comfortable laptop backpack, it has numerous applications.
-Obviously, it can tote around a personal laptop to and from work or school, but it can also be taken on a hiking trip.
-While traveling, you may need to decide on a bag that can do it all, and this, we think, is a great application.
+It can tote around a personal laptop to and from work or school, but it can also go on a hiking trip.
+While traveling, you may need to decide on a bag that can do it all, and the Borealis, we think, is a great pack for this.
 Its comfortable and spacious design can be used anywhere in the world.

-This high-value laptop backpack is our Best Buy award winner because it's loaded with top marks for performance with a lower price tag.
+This high-value laptop backpack is our Best Buy award winner because of its top marks for performance with a lower price tag.
 Of the products tested, this is one of the most inexpensive at just $89.
 You'll be hardpressed to find a better deal that offers so much.

 This high-value laptop backpack is also highly versatile.
 It's best for those seeking a backpack that you can take to work as well as on the trails.
 As a lower priced option, its also recommended for those looking to pinch a few pennies.